Massey University: Massey Agricultural College (1927–1962)

-The first College Council meeting took place in Wellington on 1 February 1927.
-In September 1927 the Massey Agricultural College Act was passed, renaming the college Massey Agricultural College after former New Zealand Prime Minister William Fergusson Massey, who died in 1925 and had been vigorous in land reform efforts.
+Although the Massey Agricultural College Act established the college in law, it did not become operational until the Governor-General formally constituted its council on 17 January 1927, marking the legal and operational commencement of the institution.
+The first meeting of the College Council was held in Wellington on 1 February 1927.
+In September 1927, the Massey Agricultural College Act was passed, renaming the institution Massey Agricultural College in honour of former New Zealand Prime Minister William Fergusson Massey, who had died in 1925.
+The name recognised the support of Massey's government for agricultural education and the establishment of an agricultural college in the North Island.
 The college opened on its doors to students on 2 March 1928, under the leadership of Principal Geoffrey Peren and Vice-Principal William Riddet.
-Initial enrolment featured eight students on Day One, swelling to 85 by the end of the first year, and 175 in the second.
+Initial enrolment numbered eight students on the first day, increasing to 85 by the end of the first year and 175 by the end of the second.

 On 20 March 1928 the college was officially opened by Minister of Agriculture Oswald Hawken.
 The college emphasised practical farming alongside scientific study, pioneering research in dairy, irrigation, and animal breeding on its own farmlands.
-Despite hardship during the Great Depression and World War II, it expanded student accommodation, established the students’ association (featuring the ram’s head symbol in 1930), and welcomed its first female diploma student, Enid Hills, in 1932, and in 1938 its first female undergraduate degree student, Paddy Thorpe.
+Despite hardship during the Great Depression and World War II, it expanded student accommodation, established the students' association (featuring the ram's head symbol in 1930), and welcomed its first female diploma student, Enid Hills, in 1932, and in 1938 its first female undergraduate degree student, Paddy Thorpe.

 Post-war growth set the stage for university status.
 In 1961, after the dissolution of the University of New Zealand, the agricultural college became Massey College and allied temporarily with Victoria University of Wellington (VUW) until full autonomy could be gained.